 Vintage Reece, Kansas.

-A post office opened in the vicinity on December 8, 1870 that was called Collins.
+A post office opened in the vicinity on December 8, 1870, which was called Collins.
 However, on January 29, 1883, the name was changed to Reece.

-Though the town was situated on the Missouri Pacific Railroad, it grew slowly and by 1910, it was called home to only about 100 people.
-However, there were churches, schools, mercantile establishments, express and telegraph offices, and a money order postoffice with one rural route at the time.
+Though the town was situated on the Missouri Pacific Railroad, it grew slowly, and by 1910, it was home to only about 100 people.
+However, there were churches, schools, mercantile establishments, express and telegraph offices, and a money order post office with one rural route.

-Over the years, Reece continued to be a small agricultural community and grew no further.
+Over the years, Reece remained a small agricultural community and grew no further.
 Its post office closed on July 14, 1967.
 Today, it appears to have no open businesses, a scattering of homes, and just a handful of people.

 It is located about nine miles southwest of Eureka, the county seat.